-Group Home for Developmentally Disabled: A community residential facility for up to six residents that provides personal care, supervision and habilitation.
+Group Home for Disabled Persons with Developmental Disabilities: A community residential facility for up to six residents that provides personal care, supervision and habilitation.
 The DD Group Home provides a safe, homelike, family atmosphere which meets the physical and emotional needs for ALTCS members who cannot physically or functionally live independently in the community.
 Refer to A.A.C.
 Title 9, Chapter 33, Article 1 and A.R.S. §36-551.

-Substance Abuse Transitional Facility: An agency that provides behavioral health services to an individual who is intoxicated or may have a substance abuse problem (R9-10-101).
+Substance Abuse Transitional Facility: An agency that provides behavioral health services to an individual who is intoxicated or may have a substance abuse problem (A.A.C.
+R9-10-101).